layer5io/.github/profile/README.md

 <p>Please do!
 Contributions, updates, <a href="/../../issues">discrepancy reports</a> and <a href="/../../pulls">pull requests</a> are welcome.
 This project is community-built and welcomes collaboration.
 Contributors are expected to adhere to the <a href="https://github.com/cncf/foundation/blob/master/code-of-conduct.md">CNCF Code of Conduct</a>.
 </p>
 <p>
 Jump into our <a href="http://slack.layer5.io">Slack</a>!
-Our projects are community-built and welcome collaboration. 👍Be sure to see the <a href="https://layer5.io/community/newcomers/">Layer5 Newcomers' Guide</a> for a tour of resources available to you.
+Our projects are community-built and welcome collaboration. 👍 Be sure to see the <a href="https://layer5.io/community/newcomers/">Layer5 Newcomers' Guide</a> for a tour of resources available to you and submit your <a href="https://layer5.io/newcomer">community member</a> for access to additional resources.
 </p>
 <p>
 <a href="https://layer5.io/community"><img alt="Layer5 Cloud Native Community" src="https://github.com/layer5io/.github/blob/master/assets/community.png" style="margin-right:10px;" width="125px" align="left" /></a>